zc-alexfan/arctic/docs/leaderboard.md

 ## Creating an algorithm

 After the login, click on `My algorithms` at the top to manage your algorithms.
 To add an algorithm, click on `Add algorithm` and fill in the information on your algorithm.
 Note that only the `short name` field is mandatory.
 Information here will be used to displayed on the leaderboard if you choose to publish them.
-By default, your algorithm will be scores will be private unless you publish them.
-Save this information to create an algorithm.
+By default, your algorithm scores will be private unless you publish them.
+Save to create the algorithm.

 ## Submitting to leaderboard